 Anyway this is a lighthearted presentation of what I grew up with thinking that the products were only available in Australia.

-So without any further ado I present in no particular order my favourite and not so favourite Ozzie food.
+So without any further ado I present in no particular order my favorite and not so favorite Ozzie food.

 Australian Meat Pies

 Australia claims the good old Aussie Meat Pie as it's own because we feel we developed the concept as a hand sized unit which can be consumed on the run and is great as a warm-up food at a footy match.